anthonydb/practical-sql-2/faq-updates-errata.md

 * **Page 3: Downloading Code and Data from GitHub**

 > The GitHub folder name has been renamed to `practical-sql-2-main` from `practical-sql-2-master` in line with GitHub conventions.
-(Applies to first printing of the book.)
+(Applies only to first printing of the book.)

-* **Page 5: Language Pack Install (Windows)**

-> Currently (June 2023), the Language Pack is missing from StackBuilder.
-I'm attempting to contact EDB, which supplies PostgreSQL for Windows, to find out whether this is permanent.
-For now, you can skip adding the Language Pack and proceed with the install using StackBuilder for PostGIS only.

 * **Page 12: pgAdmin Renamed "Browser" to "Object Explorer"**